mhofherr/TaskPaperManager/README.md

 ### Version 1.4.0

+* backups are no longer performed with every run in daily-mode; set the `-b` parameter to explicitely generate a backup of your todo file.
+Since I invoke the script several times a day via Alfred, I want to make a backup only during the regular nightly runs of tpm.
 * set `@today` tag if startdate is today; the TaskPaper theme now marks all tasks with the `@today` tag (supporting the MYN system from Michael Linenberger) in orange
 * `@done` now uses the user-supplied date and does not overwrite it
 * fixed a bug with function responsible for removing old tags (@overdue, @duesoon)